Dinesh912163/vibe-canvas-64501/replit.md

     * Added z-20 to Footer component for proper stacking
     * Updated fixed background layers on all pages to use -z-10 and pointer-events-none
     * Footer now displays correctly on Home, About, Benefits, How It Works, Contact, and User Types pages
+  - Enhanced Home page design:
+    * Changed background to green biogas/renewable energy themed image
+    * Made statistics cards smaller and more compact (reduced padding and font sizes)
+    * Renamed "User Types" section to "Platform Users" with appropriate icon (UserCog)
+    * Changed layout to 4-column grid including: For Farmers, How It Works, Platform Users, Get Started
+    * All cards now have consistent styling with hover effects

 - **Previous work (imported from GitHub):**
   - Adjusted home page statistics cards for better positioning and smaller size